harrisonlab/phytophthora/assembly/pacbio_assembly.md

 ```

-# Quantifying expression of predicted genes

-## Making a combined file of Braker, Coding quary genes as well as additional ORF effector candidates
+# Making a combined file of Braker, Coding quary genes as well as additional ORF effector candidates

 A gff file containing the combined Braker and CodingQuary genes as well as the